wenwp/StruNet_TH/README.md

 1. Optimized model
    1.1 Introduction to model input and output
    1.2 Saved model file (.h5)
-   1.3 Code for loading the model
+   1.3 Code for reusing the model

 2. Four real RC buildings
    2.1 Details of these buildings